ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 <a name="Region.typeAndDecrypt"></a>
 ##Region.typeAndDecrypt(text, optModifiers)
 Decrypt and enters the given text one character/key after another using keyDown/keyUp.
 The entered text will be masked at the logging.
-For the deatails of the decryption see decryptSecret(String).
+For the details of the decryption see decryptSecret(String).
 <p/>
 About the usable Key constants see documentation of Key.
 The function could also type UTF-8 unicode characters, if the OS supports it.